Hire in Sweden

-The Annual Leave Act regulates minimum holiday entitlement and holiday pay and applies to all employees.
-Under the Act, employees are entitled to 25 days of paid holiday per year, running from 1 April to 31 March.
-Regarding employments lasting up to three months, it is possible to agree that the employee will not be entitled to any holiday.
+The Annual Leave Act, which applies to all employees, regulates minimum holiday entitlement and holiday pay.
+Under the Act, employees are entitled to 30 days of paid holiday per year if an employee does not earn overtime, running from April 1 to March 31.
+Regarding employment relationships lasting up to three months, it is possible to agree that the employee will not be entitled to any holiday.
 The employee will still, however, be entitled to holiday pay.

-Annual leave days accumulate at a rate of 2.08 days per month; employees wishing to take holidays can only normally do so in the year following the one in which the time has been earned – unless they make special arrangements with their employer.
+Annual leave days accrue at a rate of 2.5 days per month.
+Employees wishing to take holidays can only normally do so in the year following the one in which the time has been earned – unless they make special arrangements with their employer.

-30 days of annual holiday is common for white collar employees and professionals, either by individual contract or by a collective bargaining agreement.
+For white white collar employees and professionals, 30 days of annual holiday is common.
+This is determined either by an individual contract or a collective bargaining agreement.

 Carry Over Rules

-Employees must notify the employer immediately of their condition in order to receive sick pay.
-An employee who is unable to perform work for a period longer than seven days must present a doctor’s certificate.
-Otherwise, the employer is not obliged to pay sick pay.
-The employer can under certain circumstances request a doctor’s certificate during the first seven days of absence, for example, if an employee has repeated short-term absence without any apparent medical cause.
+Employees who take sick leave must notify the employer immediately of their condition in order to receive sick pay.
+An employee unable to perform work for a period longer than seven days must present a doctor’s certificate.
+Otherwise, the employer is not required to disburse sick pay.
+The employer can, under certain circumstances, request a doctor’s certificate during the first seven days of absence.
+For example, this can happen if an employee has repeated short-term absence without any apparent medical cause.

-After 14 days, sickness benefit is paid by the Swedish Social Insurance Administration (Försäkringskassan) to the employee, amounting to approximately 80% of the salary, but capped at SEK 804 per day.
+After 14 days, sickness benefit is paid by the Swedish Social Insurance Administration (‘Försäkringskassan’) to the employee, amounting to approximately 80% of the salary.
+However, this is capped at SEK 804 per day.
 Collective agreements usually have other and more beneficial terms for compensation during sick leave and individual employment agreements can also include more beneficial terms.

 An employee is also entitled to (unpaid) time off for rehabilitation and dental appointments.